Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 There are many tools and plugins to help you fix your spelling mistakes.

-We recommend using Grammarly, an AI-powered grammar checking assistant.
+We recommend using Grammarly, an AI-powered grammar-checking assistant.

 Grammarly isn’t just for WordPress either.
-The handy chrome extension checks your spelling and grammar live in your web browser, Google Docs, and social media.
+The handy Chrome extension checks your spelling and grammar live in your web browser, Google Docs, and social media.

 For more information on how to use Grammarly in WordPress, check out this guide.

-20. You’ve Have Content in All Areas
+20. Ensure You Have Content in All Areas

 As you’re building your site, you may end up using placeholder content, thinking, “I’ll fill this in later.”